Mortgage Q&A: “What time of year are mortgage rates lowest?”

 They can adjust them lower when business is crawling, and simply maintain or raise them when their phone won’t stop ringing.

-How Much Cheaper Can They Really Be?
+How Much Cheaper Can Rates Really Be in a Given Month?

 - Which may look or sound like absolutely nothing when comparing rates